 Lower and Upper Sixth Form – A Level optional subject

-At Kimbolton, we follow the Linear AQA A course for A-level Physics, Specification code 7408, over two years.
+At Kimbolton, we follow the AQA course for A-level Physics, Specification code 7408, over two years.

 In each year in the Sixth Form there are six compulsory practicals as part of the course with a host of supplementary practicals.

-Kimbolton 7th Period Super Curriculum: This allows us to to delve deeper into the world of Physics by using techniques such as electron diffraction to probe crystals and find the distances between their atoms.
-We will extend the scope of our work to perform experiments in Particle Physics and each of the other topic areas to extend our work beyond the curriculum.
-We will participate in competitions such as the Beamline Competition at CERN where the winner has the opportunity to run an experiment using the LHC.
+Kimbolton 7th Period Super Curriculum: This extra hour gives us the opportunity to delve deeper into the world of Physics by using techniques such as electron diffraction to probe crystals and find the distances between their atoms.
+We extend the scope of our work to perform experiments in Particle Physics beyond the A-level curriculum.
+We study the major paradigm shifts in Physics which produced the world shaking theories of Quantum Mechanics and Einstein’s Relativity.
+Competing in the British Physics Olympiad Competitions, provides extra challenge and rigour to the work we do in Physics.
+We also produce a research project based on experimental or theoretical work and compete to participate in the Cambridge Science Fair.

 At Kimbolton, in the Sixth Form, we also extend the curriculum with a course in Astronomy for both Physicists and Non-Physicists.